 Grover (1989) rated the competitiveness of 11 algal species in P limiting environment.
-Maximum growth rates and P half saturation constants were measured and confidence intervals given.
+Maximum growth rates and P half-saturation constants were measured, and confidence intervals given.

-Mixed species batch cultures were used to measure the kinetics.
-Algae density was determined by counting cells and the coefficients were estimated by fitting data to the Monod model.
-Three types of models were fitted: one with a common maximum growth rate and half saturation constant, one with a common half saturation constant but individual growth rates, and one with an individual growth rate and common half saturation constant.
+Mixed species batch cultures were used to measure kinetics.
+Algae density was determined by counting cells, and coefficients were estimated by fitting data to the Monod model.
+Three types of models were fitted: one with a common maximum growth rate and half-saturation constant, one with a common half- saturation constant but individual growth rates, and one with an individual growth rate and common half- saturation constant.

-Grover found it difficult to measure the half saturation constant because growth occurred at low concentrations of the nutrient even when it only existed as a contaminant.
-Half saturation constants were measured in units of micromoles/liter.
+Grover found it difficult to measure the half-saturation constant because growth occurred at low concentrations of the nutrient, even when it only existed as a contaminant.
+Half-saturation constants were measured in units of micromoles/liter.
 Soluble reactive phosphorus was the form of P measured.
 Table 15 lists the maximum growth rates, and Error!
 Reference source not found.
 Table 16 lists half-saturation constants.
 The source of the algae was Square Lake, Minnesota (Washington County).
-Temperature was maintained at 12˚C, and the photon supply rate was ~60 μ moles/m2/s on a 14 hours light/10 hours dark cycle.
+Temperature was maintained at 12˚C, and the photon supply rate was ~60 μ moles/m2/s on a 14-hour light/10-hour dark cycle.
 The samples were grown over a period of 7 days.
 Table 15 and Table 16 show results from Grover (1989).